 Termination benefits are recognised at the earlier of when the Group can no longer withdraw the offer of those benefits and when it recognises restructuring costs involving the payment of termination benefits.

 (s) Income tax

-Income tax for the year comprises current tax and movements in deferred tax assets and liabilities.
-Current tax and movements in deferred tax assets and liabilities are recognised in profit or loss except to the extent that they relate to items recognised in other comprehensive income or directly in equity, in which case the relevant amounts of tax are recognised in other comprehensive income or directly in equity, respectively.
+Income tax expense comprises current tax and deferred tax.
+It is recognised in profit or loss except to the extent that it relates to a business combination, or items recognised directly in equity or in OCI.